Scroll To Bottom To Purchase

 Attendees will be exposed to comprehensive, evidence-based, and practitioner friendly assessment models to effectively differentiate between language difference and disability (particularly Specific Learning Disability) for English Learner (EL) students and Attention Deficit Hyperactivity Disorder (ADHD) for Black students.
 Additionally, participants will develop the skills necessary to effectively design culturally sensitive assessment batteries to validly assess culturally and linguistically diverse (CLD) students’ cognitive abilities, academic skills, and social, emotional, and behavioral functioning.
 Related to ADHD, specific emphasis will be placed on how rater characteristics influence diagnostic decisions.
 An interactive workshop with multiple opportunities for active engagement, participants will be encouraged to consider the manner in which data are gathered throughout the assessment process and informs next steps for children and adolescents.
 Implications for school-based psychological practice and influencing practice and policy decisions in local school divisions related to serving CLD students and families will be discussed.
 Presented by Charles Barrett, Ph.D., NCSP in April of 2020.
 This individual webinar can be purchased for $25 (scroll down to purchase).
 The content in this webinar is intertwined with Domains 1, 2, 5, 6, and 8 of the NASP Practice Model.
 Schoolpsych.com’s recorded webinars are non-refundable.
+The target audience is school psychologists, and the skill level is intermediate.
+There is no conflict of interests or commercial support for this webinar.
 Attendees who complete this 1.5-hour webinar will receive 1.5 NASP-Approved CPD credit.

 A nationally certified school psychologist (NCSP) with Loudoun County Public Schools (LCPS), Charles is actively involved in the training and development of future psychologists through his roles as assistant director, internship supervisor, and chair of the Committee on Diversity for LCPS’ APA-Accredited Doctoral Internship in Health Services Psychology.
 He also holds leadership positions within the National Association of School Psychologists (NASP), including co-coordinator of the Bilingual Interest Group, co-chair of the African American Subcommittee, chair of the Social Justice Committee, and Virginia Delegate to the NASP Leadership Assembly.
 Charles currently serves as adjunct faculty in the Department of Psychology at Northern Virginia Community College and the Graduate School of Education at Howard University.